CarsonDavis/CarsonDavis.github.io/_posts/2024-08-11-whetstones.md

 ---

 ## Background
-I can’t imagine life without sharp tools.
+I can't imagine life without sharp tools.
 Even as a kid with a pocket knife, I always had a small whetstone to keep it sharp.
 Now, two and a half decades later, it feels like almost every hobby I have involves sharpening in some way.

-For woodworking, it’s chisels and hand planes.
-For wood sculptures, it’s carving knives.
+For woodworking, it's chisels and hand planes.
+For wood sculptures, it's carving knives.
 Then there are the camping knives, pocket knives, and multi-tools.
 Bookbinding?
 That needs leather paring knives.
 Cardboard crafting?
 Turns out even Olfas benefit from a diamond strop.
-And let’s not forget my small collection of Japanese straight razors from that phase when I thought I was too good for normal people shaving.
+And let's not forget my small collection of Japanese straight razors from that phase when I thought I was too good for normal people shaving.
 Oh, and of course, dozens upon dozens of kitchen knives.

-Over the years, I’ve spent thousands of dollars on all kinds of sharpening equipment—-oil stones, water stones, diamond stones, pull-through sharpeners, guided systems, grinding wheels, and more.
-This post is meant to guide prospective buyers through the process of selecting high-quality sharpening equipment, catering to different budgets and uses.
-While this isn’t a sharpening tutorial, I’ll briefly explain the key equipment and highlight the trade-offs between various price categories.
+Over the years, I've spent thousands of dollars on all kinds of sharpening equipment—oil stones, water stones, diamond stones, pull-through sharpeners, guided systems, grinding wheels, and more.

+This post is will let you skip a decade's worth of purchases and save your bank account.
+I'll guide you through selecting high-quality sharpening equipment for different budgets and uses.
+While this isn't a sharpening tutorial, I'll explain the essential equipment and illustrate the trade-offs between various price points, so you can make informed choices from the start.

+## Why Whetstones?
+After trying nearly every sharpening method out there, I’ve settled firmly on whetstones.
+Pull-through sharpeners may seem convenient, but they’re not only wildly ineffective—they’re downright harmful.
+They create uneven bevels, quickly ruin blade geometry, and are better left in the trash.
+Powered systems are even worse, with the added risk of overheating your blade and destroying its temper.
+Guided systems, while precise, are expensive, cumbersome to set up, and limited in what they can handle.

+Whetstones, on the other hand, offer the perfect combination of versatility, affordability, and effectiveness.
+Despite their intimidating reputation, they’re surprisingly simple to use.
+Yes, there’s a learning curve, but it’s far gentler than most people think.
+Even complete beginners can achieve and maintain edges sharper than they ever imagined.
+Whetstones are fast, flexible, and, most importantly, deliver superior results.

 ## Can't I Just Buy the 10 Piece Amazon Special?